카메라 렌즈 마운트의 종류 – C-마운트, CS-마운트, M12 마운트 (S-마운트)

 C-mount vs CS-mount compatibility is therefore one-way:

-2.)
-CS-mount lenses CANNOT be used on C-mount cameras.
-Physically the lens will thread on, but because the CS lens is designed for a shorter distance, it will focus the image in front of the sensor on a C camera.
-There is no simple adapter to fix this – the lens just can’t be placed far enough forward to focus on the sensor.
+- A CS-mount lens on a C-mount camera cannot reach focus at infinity or at normal working distances.
+Physically the lens will thread on, but because the CS lens is designed for a shorter flange distance, it focuses the image in front of the sensor on a C-mount camera.
+Only very close objects can be brought into focus, so the pairing is impractical.
+There is no simple adapter to fix this because the lens would need to sit closer to the sensor than the C-mount flange allows.

 M12 lenses (also known as S-mount lenses) are miniature lenses with a 12 mm diameter thread (M12 x 0.5).
 They are widely used in compact board cameras.